porres/pd-psycho/README.md

 The Pitch Distance considers the probability of noticing a pitch from one sonority in another, but takes into account all possible intervals between pitches perceived in two sonorities.
 In the case of identical sonorities, the distance is zero, otherwise it always exceeds zero.
 In the case of Pure Tones, the Pitch Distance is equal to the interval between them in semitones.

-Reference:
-- Parncutt, Richard & Strasburger, Hans.
-(1994).
-Applying psychoacoustics in composition: Harmonic progressions of non-harmonic sonorities.
-Perspectives of New Music.
-32. 88-129.
-10.2307/833600.